Educational Activities/Teaching Conferences

 - Radiation Physics

-- Dosimetry (annual course, plus a 2 week elective to be taken sometime during residency)
+- Dosimetry (annual course, plus a 2 week elective)

 At weekly case presentation conferences, residents present clinical cases to their fellow residents and faculty, focusing on a particular disease site or relevant topics.
 This is an interactive, lively learning session.
 Residents also participate in weekly chart rounds, monthly quality assurance rounds, monthly journal clubs, journal reviews, and numerous multidisciplinary tumor boards, representing all of the major disease sites.